 3. Learn the Basics of Sailing

 Though sailing with a skipper will mean you’ll always have someone on board to explain all the basics, it’s always useful to come prepared.
-Knowing a few basics off the top of your heads will make your experience a much more interactive adventure AND give you an appreciation for your whole journey when you know you’ve had a hand in steering the vessel.
+Knowing a few basics off the top of your head will make your experience a much more interactive adventure AND give you an appreciation for your whole journey when you know you’ve had a hand in steering the vessel.
 Besides, since you’ve already learned the basic nautical terms, you’ll be able to pick up the sailing basics pretty quickly.
-Here are some tips for you and your crew before boarding the boat.
+Here are some tips for you and your crew before boarding the boat and start sailing the high seas.

 Here’s what you should know: